UI Testing Checklist (Examples and Case Studies)

 - Flawless Check – Percy is customized to take DOM snapshots of the app that captures every visual component that needs to be changed.

 - Tailored Control – It allows developers a custom-built setup where developers can easily introduce new changes across different browsers according to varying screen sizes.

-- No Prior Setup – With Percy, developers don’t need to perform any test setups as it gives them the option to freeze CSS animations and other dynamic elements of the user interface
+- No Prior Setup – With Percy, developers don’t need to perform any test setups as it allows them to freeze CSS animations and other dynamic elements of the user interface.